-03 Calculate the value of your business
+O3 Calculate the value of your business

-To start with you need to ensure you have robust and up-to-date records, including management reports, financial statements (include balance sheet and P&L).
+To start with you need to ensure you have robust and up to date records, including management reports, financial statements (to include balance sheet and P&L).
 A budget and cashflow forecast will also help to support your business valuation as a 'going concern' i.e., a business that is able to continue trading.

-You also need to review business contracts and intellectual property (see point 9) along with other assets.
-Consider how many years the business has been trading, amongst other things, to accurately value a business.
-Valuation of a business can also include goodwill and reputation built up with customers and the local community.
+You also need to review business contracts and intellectual property (see point 9) and other assets plus consider how many years the business has been trading amongst other things to accurately value a business.
+Valuation of a business can include goodwill and reputation built up with customers and the local community.

-04 Thank about tax implications
+O4 Thank about tax implications